 Granite Recovery Centers offers many resources for those suffering from Valium addiction.
 We’ve been changing people’s lives and giving them hope for more than 10 years.
 Below are some of the services we offer:

 - Exclusive therapeutic alcohol rehab centers – In Effingham, Derry, and Canterbury, New Hampshire, there are places like Green Mountain Rehab Center, Granite House, and New Freedom Academy.
 These facilities provide residential detox care, structured client schedules, evidence-based clinical therapies, and discharge preparation to help individuals overcome addiction.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - A program that supports mental health – Cognitive behavior therapy and dialectal therapy are offered at our facilities.
 Via motivational interviews, one-on-one counseling, process groups, and other therapies, our primary goal is to assist you with treating your addiction.